 - Sauces

-Water bath canning necessitates a long boiling time at a low temperature to kill mold, yeast, and enzymes that cause spoiling while also creating a vacuum seal for long-term preservation.
+Water bath canning necessitates a long boiling time at a low temperature to kill mold, yeast, and enzymes that cause spoiling while creating a vacuum seal for long-term preservation.

 5. Freeze Drying